AbhishekMurumkar/Angular---The-Complete-Guide-2021-Edition-/LectureNotes/index.md

     * Getting URL Params Reactively ( & Cleaning of routeSubscription)
     * Query params and Fragments: Passing & Getting
     * Setting up Child (Nested) Routes
+    * Preserving the queryparams of parent component to child
+    * Redirecting and Wildcard Routes